 Seven years earlier Isaac Newton had published a book that transformed our understanding of the physical world – Principia.
 Yet Newton was an alchemist – indeed he spent more time on alchemy than he did making his momentous discoveries in physics and mathematics.

 Three years before Georg’s birth Robert Boyle, the man largely responsible for formulating the new science of chemistry, died.
 And although Boyle had denounced some of the sillier, mystical aspects of alchemy, he remained a confirmed alchemist all his life.
 He sought to discover the philosophers’ stone and he believed elements could be transmuted.

 An Introduction to Chemistry

 Georg Brandt’s father, Jürgen, was interested in metals and chemicals.
-He had bought a copper smelter in Riddarhyttan four years before Georg’s birth.
+He bought a copper smelter in Riddarhyttan four years before Georg’s birth.
 While Georg was growing up, his father operated the copper smelter, copper mines, and an ironworks.
 So Georg grew up in an environment where metals, minerals, ores, and chemicals were important.
-His father gave him chemistry lessons and Georg became very knowledgeable about chemistry from both a pharmaceutical and a minerals perspective.
+His father gave him chemistry lessons and Georg became very knowledgeable about the subject from both a pharmaceutical and a minerals perspective.